Cloudef/bemenu/README.md

 brew install make pkg-config

 # You may need to setup your pkg-config to point to the brew version of the libraries
-# For example to build curses renderer, you'd do:
+# For example to build curses backend, you'd do:
 PKG_CONFIG_PATH="/usr/local/opt/ncurses/lib/pkgconfig" gmake curses

 # Other than that, follow the normal build steps, but use gmake instead of make